chaoticzeros/halo-sapp-docs/index.rst

 Welcome to SAPP's documentation!
 ================================

-SAPP is a server extension for Halo PC/CE which brings many features to the table including scripting capabilities.
-This is the easiest and fastest tool to set up a dedicated server for Halo PC/CE multiplayer.
+SAPP is a powerful extension for the dedicated server for Halo PC and Halo Custom Edition.
+It has many features to it, including no-lead mode and scripting capabilities.
+It also contains a lot of features that may be found to be very useful to server admins.

 .. note:: This documentation was written for SAPP version 10.2 and may not completely apply for future or past versions.

+SAPP is provided free of charge on its official website, at http://halo.isimaginary.com/

 Contents
 ---------